lshtm-genomics/omics-course/docs/introduction/mapping.md

 Quality control of the reads is always important, to correct for any GC content biases, possible contamination, and read quality.

 !!! important
-    Before doing anything, we need to first activate the conda environment for this practical by typing the following: `conda activate mapping`.
+    Before doing anything, we need to first activate the conda environment for this practical by typing the following: `conda activate day1`.
 This environment contains most of the software we need for this practical.
 This command needs to be run each time we open up a new terminal or switch from a different environment.

 ## File formats